XJ-9/Jennifer Jenny Wakeman

 "I want to have friends, and hang out like normal teenagers do!
 But who would want to hang out with a rusty hunk of metal like me?"

-The main protagonist and the "16-year-old robot" to which the title refers, a state-of-the-art sentient gynoid automaton created by Dr. Noreen Wakeman five years prior to the series, though she was designed as a 16-year-old girl.
-Though XJ-9 was designed to be Earth's protector, armed to the teeth with a wide range of weapons, devices, and transformations, she desires to live the life of a normal teenager and often makes this desire quite apparent to her friends and creator.
+The main protagonist and the "16-year-old robot" (built 5 years ago) to which the title refers, a state-of-the-art sentient gynoid automaton created by Dr. Noreen Wakeman five years prior to the series, though she was designed as a 16-year-old girl.
+Though XJ-9 was designed to be Earth's protector, armed to the teeth with a wide range of weapons, devices, and transformations, she wants to live the life of a normal teenager and often makes this desire quite apparent to her friends and creator.

-- Adorkable: When she gets acquainted with the real world for the first time.
+- Adorkable: When she gets acquainted with the real world.

 - All of the Other Reindeer: No matter what she does, she will always somehow end back up as the school freak.

-- Balloon Belly: She inflated more than once, despite being made of metal.
+- Balloon Belly: She has inflated more than once, despite being made of metal.

 - Beware the Nice Ones: Her temper is incredibly human, all things considered.
 Combine that with a Hyperspace Arsenal, and you get literally-explosive anger.